misho-kr/docker-appliances/vnc-server/secure/README.md

 $ vinagre localhost:0
 ```

-If you are using _vinagre_ as vnc viewer, it supports SSH tunneling so you
+If you are using [Vinagre](https://wiki.gnome.org/Apps/Vinagre) as vnc viewer,
-don't have to create the tunnel in separate step.
-Make sure to check the box
+it supports SSH tunneling so you don't have to create the tunnel in separate
-_Use host ... as a SSH tunnel_.
+step.
+Make sure to check the box _Use host ... as a SSH tunnel_.